elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Here begins the meal of vengeance.
-Here we bind our blood in solidarity, and here we run the great communion of war.
+Here we bind our blood in solidarity.
+Here takes place the great communion of war.

 - {:.sp} The Chorus.

-- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the unleashed memory of fresh forgetting, revenge rose up with the day's ear, and all the vanilla dust weaving the nights' flesh, and all the wasps salivating the nights' cassava, and all the barracudas signing the night's backside have been forced to see through their keyhole eye.
+- {:.pr} Kiss of precious stones, oblivion of blood, beautiful as the unleashed memory of fresh forgetting, revenge rose up with the day's ear, and all the vanilla dust that weaves the nights' flesh, and all the wasps that salivate the nights' cassava, and all the barracudas that sign the night's backside have pushed until they saw their keyhole eye.

 ---

 [28]({{site.baseurl}}/chiens/p028.html){:.pagetitle}

-*(The warriors parade by the corpses brandishing their machetes.)*
+*(The warriors parade by the corpses brandishing their cutlasses.)*

 - {:.sp} Toussaint.

 - {:.pr.i} We are not done here, comrades ...
 Who will bring our splendid response to the rest of them? ...
 Yes ...
 Deaf and blind, their ambassadors sail through hell.
-And now who, and with what words, will stitch the earth's terror on the rest of their guts?
+And now who, and with what words, will stitch earthy fear in other entrails?

 - {:.sp} Voices.